Eric0625/MultiCastDelegate/README.md

 This MuitiCastDelgator was built to solve such problem, it can give you simple resolution of multicast in Swift.The features are:

+1. Pure swift implemention, strong type checking and full support to all protocol

-1.Only create weak refrence , same as the single delegate pattern
+2. Only create weak refrence , same as the single delegate pattern

-2.Auto cleaning of destroied delegates.
+3. Auto cleaning of destroied delegates.

-3.Very simple usage.(4 steps)
+4. Very simple usage.(4 steps)

 ### Usage: